Tutorial: Using Hyper Protect Secure Build Server with a digital wallet

 Wait until your service instance is successfully provisioned.
 After the Hyper Protect Virtual Servers instance is provisioned, you can view it in your IBM Cloud resource list.

-The ibmcloud hpvs instance command prints detailed information about the instance that includes its public IP address.
+command prints detailed information about the instance that includes its public IP address.
 Make a note of this IP address and proceed to the final step of our tutorial.

 3. Run and use the Secure Bitcoin Wallet application.

-You can now use the Secure Bitcoin Wallet application: In a browser window, open URL https://<your instance's public IP address>/electrum.
+You can now use the Secure Bitcoin Wallet application: In a browser window, open URL https://<your instance's public IP address>/electrum

 Follow the description and instructions here to use the wallet.

-Secure Bitcoin Wallet on IBM LinuxONE
+You can refer to the screenshot of the Secure Bitcoin Wallet on IBM LinuxONE.

 Summary